Curves of planetary motion in geocentric perspective: Epitrochoids

 Due to the very small

-of the earths orbit around the sun, the ellipse is hardly distinguishable from a circle.
+of the earths orbit around the sun, its ellipse is hardly distinguishable from a circle.

 This figure is exactly the same in the well known heliocentric perspective, only the role of sun and earth are switched.